 I wish there were more picture books for me to put on this list.
 I believe schools, kids and parents are hungry for more interesting and inspiring books about women who made important contributions to the fields of natural science, math, biology, engineering and other scientific fields of inquiry.
 Where are the good books about Sally Ride, Sophie Germain, Ada Lovelace, Caroline Herschel (look ’em up!) and others?
+(Note: I know more books are coming and I am working on updating this list as needed.)

 I’ve grouped the books below (loosely) by category.
 If you have further books to recommend, please leave them in the comments.
 (Note: covers and titles are affiliate links.)